andres-fr/python3-template/README.md

 * Format HISTORY and add content to github releases (and pypi?) automatically via CLI and travis

-* Travis says skipping because no tag...
-BUT there is tag!
-AND it is actually deploying!?

 *  Github releases aren't including the wheel and sdist binaries

 * improve `create_docs.sh`: **it should succeed only if everything succeedes**, check for environment and input consistency and should be callable from everywhere (requiring or computing repo root path).